 FLRC is celebrating half a century of trotting on Thanksgiving morning!
 Our Turkey Trot is a prediction run where you guess your time for the roughly 5.5-mile course.
 The route is half paved roads and half trails and grass; shortcuts are allowed.
 Those who come the closest to their predicted times will win delicious pies.
 Despite the unpredictable course conditions and weather, winners often come within a few seconds of their predicted times.

-For 2022 we’ll have limited-edition long-sleeve T-shirts available to commemorate the run’s 50th year.
+For 2023 we’ll have limited-edition long-sleeve T-shirts available to commemorate the run’s 50th anniversary.
 They’re $20, and you can pre-order online to ensure you get the size you want or buy one at the run.

 We no longer collect cans of food, but instead accept cash donations to Loaves and Fishes of Tompkins County — the suggested donation is $10 per person.
-In 2021 we raised a record $4,200 for Loaves and Fishes, bringing the total since 2014 to over $26,000.
+In 2022 we raised a record $5,895 for Loaves and Fishes, bringing the total since 2014 to nearly $32,000.
 You can also donate online in advance if that’s easier.